THE ANCESTRY OF H.R.H. CATHERINE, DUCHESS OF CAMBRIDGE AND H.R.H PRINCE GEORGE OF CAMBRIDGE

 The engagement was announced on 16 November 2010, a very pleasant day for those of us with Fairfax blood, and was followed by the wonderful celebration of their marriage on 29 April 2011.
 This is now the third out of the last four generation of our Great British Royal Family who have chosen to marry “commoners” rather than other royals.
 The old days, when international diplomacy was based on royal marriage alliances, are over: the First World War was proof enough that having all of Europe’s royals closely related to each other was no guarantee of peace in any case.
 The modern royal family is reverting to an older model, whereby monarchs, rather than being genealogically isolated from their people, are very much the head of the greater families of their nations.
 The marriages of George VI with Lady Elizabeth Bowes-Lyon, of Prince Charles with Lady Diana Spencer and Lady Camilla Parker-Bowles, and now the marriage of Prince William and Catherine Middleton, provide new royal links for countless people with “ordinary” British blood and create an exciting focus for many family trees.

 A delightful outcome of these investigations was that the Duchess – and I – appeared to have royal blood ourselves through our ancestor William Fairfax, fourth son of Sir Thomas Fairfax of Gilling and Anne Gascoigne, a descendant of Edward III, and that we were cousins of Prince William through his mother the late Princess Diana’s descent from Sir Nicholas Fairfax, the eldest son of the self-same Sir Thomas and Anne.
 However, on closer inspection these royal links seemed a little less sure than the published versions suggested.
 Was our ancestor William Fairfax really the same as William the fourth son of Sir Thomas and Anne?
 Having found a few problems which I could not resolve I published a cautionary article, “The Fairfax ancestry of the Duchess of Cambridge – a correction” in The Genealogists’ Magazine, vol. 30, no. 10, June 2012, pp. 407-411.
 Thereafter I kept searching and in July 2013 I found a pedigree compiled by the Suffolk clergyman-genealogist Matthias Candler (1604-1663), preserved in Harleian Manuscript 6071 (p.
 502/f.
 249v) in the British Library.
 Taken straight from the family’s own knowledge, it confirmed the line as shown below, and dispelled any shadow of doubt.
 Princess Catherine’s very appropriate descent from the Greek goddess of love is explained below.
 More information on Perry Nursey can be obtained from Anthony Adolph.
-More information on the Fairfaxes is available at http://walter9.info/Society/ For information on working out cousinships, see Cousinship.
+More information on the Fairfaxes is available at The Fairfax Society For information on working out cousinships, see How to Work Out Cousinship.

 THE ROYAL ANCESTRY OF H.R.H.
 THE DUCHESS OF CAMBRIDGE AND H.R.H.
 PRINCE GEORGE OF CAMBRIDGE In the pedigrees below, each generation is listed in order: each person listed is the offspring of the one above, and parent of the one below.